GuicoRM/Final-Project-DE2/README.md

 }
 ```

-- **uint8_t keypad_scan(void)**: this function will be used show which button is pushed.
-We will send 'low level' per ROW and then we will check the state of different COLUMNS:
+- **uint8_t keypad_scan(void)**: this function will be used to show which button is pushed.
+We will send 'low level' per ROW and then we will check the state of different COLUMNS to find out it:

 ```C
 uint8_t keypad_scan(void){